Joel Heath: Houston Texans

-Heath signed with the Houston Texans in May 2016 after going undrafted in the 2016 NFL Draft.
+Heath signed with the Houston Texans in May 2016 after going undrafted in the 2016 draft.
 He chose the Texans over four other teams that he had received contract offers from.
 He made his NFL debut on September 22 against the New England Patriots, recording one tackle assist.
-He played in twelve games, of which he started in half of them, and recorded five solo tackles, three tackle assists and 2.0 sacks.
+Heath played in twelve games, of which he started in half of them, and recorded five solo tackles, three tackle assists and two sacks.
 Both of his sacks came in the Week 17 game against the Tennessee Titans, making him the sixth rookie in Texans history and the first since Whitney Mercilus in 2012 to record two sacks in a game.
 He also played in both of the team's playoff games, recording two solo tackles in the first game.
 He suffered a knee injury during the team's second playoff game.

 In May 2017, Heath stated his knee was 100 percent healthy.
 He suffered a hamstring injury later during the offseason.
 On July 25, he was placed on the active/non-football injury list.
-On August 23, he was activated from the active/non-football injury list.
-He began the 2017 season as the team's starter at right defensive end and has started the team's first four games of the season.
+On August 23, Heath was activated from the active/non-football injury list.
+He began the 2017 season as the team's starter at right defensive end and started the team's first four games of the season.
+He missed Weeks 8 to 10 with a knee injury.
+Overall, Heath appeared in 13 games, starting nine, for the Texans in 2017, totaling 17 solo tackles, seven assisted tackles, and one sack.

+His role diminished in 2018 as he only played in five games for the Texans, making two tackles.
+He also dealt with knee issues that season.

-The Texans waived him on August 31, 2019, during final roster cuts.
-He was re-signed on November 11, 2019.
-He was released on November 21, but re-signed two days later.
-He was released on December 28.
+The Texans waived Heath on August 31, 2019, during final roster cuts.
+He worked out for seven different NFL teams during the 2019 season but was not signed by any of them.
+However, he was later re-signed by the Texans on November 11.
+Heath was waived again on November 21, but re-signed two days later.
+Overall, he played in two games, starting one, in 2019 but recorded no statistics.
+He was released by the Texans on December 28.

 Denver Broncos

 On December 31, 2019, Heath was claimed off waivers by the Denver Broncos.
-He was re-signed on March 27, 2020.
-He was released on July 27, 2020.
-He chose to opt-out of the 2020 NFL season due to the COVID-19 pandemic and was reinstated to the Broncos' roster on their opt-out reserve list on August 25, 2020.
+He was re-signed on March 27, but was later released on July 27.
+He chose to opt-out of the 2020 NFL season due to the COVID-19 pandemic and was reinstated to the Broncos' roster on their opt-out reserve list on August 25.
 He was waived after the season on February 2, 2021.